revaturelabs/interviewquestions/Java/Maven/Maven Lifecycle.md

 Here are some of the most important phases in the default build lifecycle:

-  - validate: check if all information necessary for the build is available
+  - `validate`: check if all information necessary for the build is available
-  - compile: compile the source code
+  - `compile`: compile the source code
-  - test-compile: compile the test source code
+  - `test-compile`: compile the test source code
-  - test: run unit tests
+  - `test`: run unit tests
-  - package: package compiled source code into the distributable format (jar, war, …)
+  - `package`: package compiled source code into the distributable format (jar, war, …)
-  - integration-test: process and deploy the package if needed to run integration tests
+  - `integration-test`: process and deploy the package if needed to run integration tests
-  - install: install the package to a local repository
+  - `install`: install the package to a local repository
-  - deploy: copy the package to the remote repository
+  - `deploy`: copy the package to the remote repository

 </details>